INN/docs/how-we-work/meetings.md

 No detailed discussion of issues during this meeting.
 You can always stay on the hangout with one or more team members to discuss projects or issues after the daily scrum is completed or take the discussion to chat.

+<a id="planning"></a>
+### Weekly Planning

+-  Replaces daily scrum every Monday
+-  Uses the Google Hangout link from the recurring event invite on the team Google calendar

+-  Leadership team meets at 9:45 before the rest of the team joins
+-  During this time we will review priorities and assignments for the week and update the [roadmap doc](https://docs.google.com/document/d/1WCCB_N93d3jyYbFfKMr1z4Ag1n4EMe5YlaoSgdh8MYY/edit) (login required)
+-  We will also discuss new clients/prospects, projects kicking off, important deadlines for the week, etc.

+-  The rest of the team joins at 10 am ET
+-  Meeting begins with a review of the roadmap for the week, important deadlines, top priorities, etc.
+-  Scrum then proceeds as normal

 <a id="recap"></a>
 ### Weekly Recap Meeting